NehaThawani44/dropwizard-todoapp/README.md

 - Postgresql 42.2.14

 ### Installation
- Master branch has apis using Postgresql, the branch h2_config is only for reference for H2 database config.
+Note: Master branch has apis using Postgresql, the branch h2_config is only for reference for H2 database config.
 1. Clone the repository:
     ```bash
     git clone https://github.com/NehaThawani44/dropwizard-todoapp.git